How to transform an environmentally unsustainable society into an environmentally sustainable one

 What are some major characteristics of environmentally unsustainable societies?

-- their air is highly polluted with smoke from indigenous industries, up to such an extent that people have to turn on their vehicle headlights during the day in order to see what is in front of them.
+- their air is highly polluted with smoke from indigenous industries; it’s at such a degree that people have to turn on vehicle headlights during the day in order to see what is in front of them.

-- their lakes, rivers, seas, oceans, or water bodies are polluted because they contain various kinds of toxic solid and liquid wastes that have been dumped by people.
+- their lakes, rivers, seas, oceans, or water bodies are polluted because they contain various types of toxic solid and liquid wastes that have been dumped or discharged by people.

-- their lands are highly polluted with wastes from factories, up to such an extent that people and industries have abandoned such wastelands because they are unproductive, and have recorded high rates of unemployment and crime.
+- their lands are highly polluted with wastes from factories; this has happened to such a degree that people and industries have abandoned certain polluted wastelands.
+Why?
+Because they are unproductive and have recorded high rates of unemployment and crime.

 - etc.—many other unsustainable characteristics.